putyourlightson/craft-autocomplete/README.md

 Provides autocompletion for Craft and plugins in Twig templates.

-This package is intended to be used with the Symfony Plugin for PhpStorm: https://plugins.jetbrains.com/plugin/7219-symfony-plugin

 Adapted from `FauxTwigExtension.php` by nystudio107 as documented in the article: https://nystudio107.com/blog/auto-complete-craft-cms-3-apis-in-twig-with-phpstorm

 ## Usage